Difference Between Thread Safety And Reentrant Code In C++ - C++ Programming Tutorial

 • 4.
 Thread-safe, reentrant

-It is the ideal situation.
-The function doesn’t rely on any shared, mutable state, and ensures proper handling for multi-threading.
+It is the optimal scenario.
+The function operates independently of any shared, mutable state, and guarantees correct management of multi-threading.

 Example